 One of the things I love most about Freedom from Obsessive-Compulsive Disorder by Jonathan Grayson, PhD is Dr. Grayson’s focus on intolerance of uncertainty as the root of OCD.
-The first time I heard of “intolerance of uncertainty” a few years ago, a light bulb went off in my head.
+The first time I heard of “intolerance of uncertainty,” a light bulb went off.
 “Dr. Grayson is right!”
 I thought.
 “My OCD wants 100%, undeniable, absolute certainty about everything.
 And it makes me do rituals to try to get it, but it never can, because certainty is impossible.
 The only thing that’s certain is my OCD is afraid of uncertainty!”

 Adding uncertainty to exposures

 Once I learned this concept, I started incorporating uncertainty into all my exposure and response prevention exercises.
 For example, for one of my contamination exposures I changed what I was saying to myself during the exposure from “I’m probably going to get some dread disease and die because I just ate off the floor,” to the more uncertainty-friendly, “I may get some dread disease and die because I just ate off the floor.
 But I may not.
 It’s impossible to know.”
 For me, adding the concept of uncertainty into my exposures seemed to make them work better, because they went right to the heart of what I was afraid of: the uncertainty about whether I might or might not get the dread disease, not the disease itself.

 OCD makes lots of false promises and one of those is that you can control everything in life through your rituals.
 That you can keep your family safe.
 That you can prevent disasters.
 That you can be perfect or feel “just right.”
 But that control is an illusion.
 Only by letting go of that control can we truly be free.